minimuthu02/TechWave/README.md

 DB_PASS=yourpassword

-Make sure your uploads/ folder has write permission (755)
+Set write permissions for the uploads/ folder (755)

-Access your app at:
+Access your website at:

 https://yourusername.infinityfreeapp.com/blog-application/